ReSport is a Not-for-Profit registered Charitable Trust: CC61597

 ReSport use intentional language symbolic of the deeper meaning behind our kaupapa.
 Our intention is to shift mindsets as part of our education to change our narrative, behaviours and culture.

-Resource not waste: Sustainability.
+Resource not waste: Sustainable circular solutions.

-Contribution not consumption: Sharing - group cost savings.
+Contribution not consumption: Sharing for investment impact.

-Community not Isolation: Togetherness over solitude.
+Community not Isolation: Bridges not barriers.

 Since JP founded the CDL Group, it has grown into one of Northland’s leading outsourcing partners for businesses, becoming a widely known reputable brand.
 Since it's inception, the CDL Group has grown their portfolios across multiple sectors from security, building compliance, fire safety, facilities maintenance, records management, creative industries to health and wellbeing.